awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 3. If you are happy with the current solution configuration choose **Start a Deletion Job**.
 The job details page should be displayed.

-You can also start jobs directly via the API.
-For more information, see the [API Documentation].

 Once a job has started, you can leave the page and return to view its progress at point by choosing the job ID from the Deletion Jobs list.
 The job details page will automatically refresh and to display the current status and statistics for the job.
 For more information on the possible statuses and their meaning, see [Deletion Job Statuses](#deletion-job-statuses).

+You can also start jobs and check their status directly via the API.
+For more information, see the [API Documentation].

 Job events are continuously emitted whilst a job is running.
 These events are used to update the status and statistics for the job.
 You can view all the